cisagov/ScubaGoggles/baselines/Google Sites Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.SITES.1.1v0.1
 Sites Service SHOULD be disabled for all users.

-- *Rationale:* Google Sites can increase the attack surface of Google Workspace.
+- _Rationale:_ Google Sites can increase the attack surface of Google Workspace.
 Disabling this feature unless it is needed conforms to the principle of least functionality.
-- *Last Modified:* July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1526: Cloud Service Discovery](https://attack.mitre.org/techniques/T1526/)